What is ejection fraction ?

 There are two types of heart failure:

 • Systolic heart failure: occurs when the heart muscle does not contract properly.
+It is also called Heart Failure with reduced Ejection Fraction (HFrEF).

 • Diastolic heart failure: occurs when the contraction is normal, but the relaxation is slow.
+It is also called Heart Failure with Preserved Ejection Fraction (HFpEF).

 What causes heart failure?